azahinhasan/BlockStakReportManagementMERN/README.md

 ---
 # Start
-Some required steps to run this app.
+Some required steps to run or use this app.

 ## For local
 ### Install